bungearnss/weathers/README.md

 # weathers_app

 Weather Application that can show the weather in the user's location.
 It also selects the area by searching and selecting the location using the googlemap api.
-The user also save the desired location,=.
+The user also save the desired location.

 ## Getting Started